tkmru/BurpSuiteExtensionTemplate/README.md

 # Burp Suite Extension Template

-Template codes for burp extension developers
+Template codes for burp extension developers.

 ## Installation
 In Burp, go to the Extender tool, and the Extensions tab, and add a new extension.
 Select the extension type "Java", and specify the location of your JAR file.